 - Every gun should be treated as it is loaded.
 Even if it is not, it’s better to start with this assumption in order to avoid possible accidents

 - Your finger should be off the trigger and out of the trigger guard until you’ve taken your target in sight and you are ready to fire.
-Accidental discharge can occur when handling the weapon if you don’t follow this rule.
+An accidental discharge can occur when handling the weapon if you don’t follow this rule.

 - Point the muzzle at your target when you’re ready to shoot.
-Never point it at something or someone unless you’re not willing to obliterate the target.
+Never point it at something or someone unless you’re not willing to obliterate the mark.

-- You have to be sure of your surroundings but most importantly you have to be sure of your target and what is behind it.
+- You have to be sure of your surroundings.
+Most importantly, you have to be sure of your target and what is behind it.

 - Always have a safe place to keep your firearms, out of children’s reach.
 You need to get a gun safe that is robust and quickly accessible and reliable, check out this selection of best gun safes under $1500 for an idea

-- You will need a small, highly concealable handgun for everyday carrying for when it’s inappropriate to carry your main handgun of choice.
+1. You will need a small, highly concealable handgun for everyday carrying.
+It will be required for when it’s inappropriate to carry your primary handgun of choice.
 It is a backup gun that no one should know about it and it’s imperative that it stays that way.
 Your coworkers might not like the idea of you carrying a gun, regardless of the reason.
-This is the type of gun that you can rely on, in any situation, it will not show and you will be the only one knowing about it.
+This is the type of gun that you can rely on, in any situation.
+It will not show and you will be the only one knowing about it.

-- For small game and pest control or even as an all-around survival gun you will need a .22 rifle.
-This is an economical rifle since the ammo for this type of gun is cheap and makes stockpiling ammunition easier and cheaper for the prepper.
+2. For small game and pest control or even as an all-around survival gun you will need a .22 rifle.
+This is an economical rifle since the ammo for this type of gun is cheap and makes stockpiling ammunition easier and less expensive for the prepper.
 It is also easier to handle and less intimidating for novice shooters (including youngsters).

-- A shotgun is what you need for home defense and for hunting.
+4. A shotgun is what you need for home defense and hunting.
 Just the sound of cocking your shotgun will make any home invader think twice about their actions.
-Not to mention that shotguns have another advantage, the shot pellets spread upon leaving the barrel and the power of the burning charge is divided among the pellets making it effective for hunting birds but also for close quarters combat weapon.
-You don’t necessarily have to be a good aim with a shotgun, although you shouldn’t put all your trust in luck and shotgun spread.
+Not to mention that shotguns have another advantage.
+The shot pellets spread upon leaving the barrel and the power of the burning charge is divided among the pellets.
+This makes it practical for hunting birds but also for close-quarters combat weapon.
+You don’t necessarily have to be a good aim with a shotgun.
+However, you shouldn’t put all your trust in luck and shotgun spread.

-- A “War” semi-automatic rifle is what you need for hunting large game, gun fighting or even as a visible show of force, to discourage your enemies when the situation calls for it.
-This is the type of gun that wreaks havoc and makes people rethink their actions, providing you a greater advantage.
+5. A “War” semi-automatic rifle is what you need for hunting large game, gunfighting, or even as a visible show of force, to discourage your enemies when the situation calls for it.
+This is the type of gun that wreaks havoc and makes people rethink their actions, providing you a more significant advantage.